zhakguder/matchingGame/README.md

 ### Installation

 Fork or clone the repository.
-Go into the root folder and install dependencies:
+Go into the `client` folder and install dependencies:

 ```sh
 $ npm install